 I expect you to come prepared to lectures, participate in section discussions, and demonstrate comprehension of the assigned readings.
-Your teaching assistant will administer several pop quizzes (likely five) during the semester in discussion section.
-I will drop your lowest quiz grade, and thus your average grade on all remaining quizzes will contribute 15% to your final course grade.
-Quizzes will feature two short, open-ended questions based on the current week's lecture material and the section reading assigned for that day.
-The objective of this policy is to improve the substantive quality of section discussions and to incentivize the regular reading and attendance necessary to maximize your learning potential in this course.
+Your teaching assistant will administer a short quiz during each Friday discussion section.
+Quizzes will usually feature one open-ended question based on the current week's lecture material and/or the section reading assigned for that day.
+Some weeks' quizzes will be graded based solely on completion; others will be graded based on the content (and accuracy) of your answer.
+I will drop your lowest quiz grade, and thus your average grade on all remaining quizzes will contribute 20% toward your final course grade.
+The objective of this policy is to improve the substantive quality of section discussions and to incentivize the regular study and attendance necessary to maximize your learning potential in this course.

-IMPORTANT: Your teaching assistant will administer a quiz only at the beginning of section.
-If you are late, your teaching assistant will still collect all quizzes 15 minutes after the start of section, regardless of successful completion.
+IMPORTANT: Your teaching assistant will administer quizzes at different times across different weeks (i.e., sometimes at the beginning of section, other times at the end of section).
+If you are not present (or late) when your teaching assistant administers a quiz, you will not receive extra time.
 Any quiz missed due to an unexcused absence will result in a zero grade (with no exceptions).
 An absence will only be excused if you present the appropriate documentation to your teaching assistant.
 If you miss a quiz due to an excused absence, you must contact your teaching assistant within one week following your return to class in order to arrange a makeup.
 Failure to arrange a makeup date within this one-week period will result in a zero grade for the missed quiz.